-Some examples of stringed instruments in this class include: guitars, violins, violas, cellos, basses, mandolins, lyres, banjos, harps, and balalaikas.
-Other stringed instruments also fall under trademark class 15.
+Some examples of stringed instruments in this class include guitars, violins, violas, cellos, basses, mandolins, lyres, banjos, harps, and balalaikas.
+Other stringed instruments also fall under Class 15.

 Some woodwind instruments included in this class are clarinets, oboes, saxophones, bagpipes, different kinds of flutes, and more.

-Instruments with keyboard like pianos, organs, and accordions are a part of class 15.
+Instruments with keyboards such as pianos, organs, and accordions are also a part of Class 15.

-There are a lot of other classes which include electric components and items.
-But any electric versions of these instruments and other electric musical instruments are in the trademark class 15 category.
+There are a lot of other classes which include electrical components and items.
+However, any electric versions of these instruments and other electric musical instruments are in Class 15.

-Some other goods found in class 15 are cases for musical instruments, music boxes, conductor’s batons, music stands, and musical instrument stands.
-Basically, if it is used in music there is a good chance it will fit in this class.
+Some other goods found in Class 15 are cases for musical instruments, music boxes, conductor’s batons, music stands, and other related support items.

-International trademark class 15 covers musical instruments and their components.
+Trademark Class 15 broadly covers all forms of musical instruments and their components.
 Registering for a trademark is a tricky process, so if you have questions about conducting research or the application process, an attorney can help you.